zeroc-ice/ice-demos/cpp/README.md

 ## Overview

-This directory contains C++ sample programs for various Ice components; they all use the Ice C++11 mapping.
+This directory contains C++ sample programs for various Ice components.
 These examples are provided to get you started on using a particular Ice feature or coding technique.

 Most of the subdirectories here correspond directly to Ice components, such as